MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

    ![](../Labs/Images/catche.png)

-1. Display the blade of the newly created Azure AD tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar and, click on **Switch**.
+1. Display the blade of the newly created Entra ID tenant by using the **Click here to navigate to your new tenant: Contoso Lab** link or the **Directory + Subscription** button (directly to the right of the Cloud Shell button) in the Azure portal toolbar and, click on **Switch**.

-### Task 4: Manage Azure AD, guest users.
+### Task 4: Manage Entra ID, guest users.

-In this task, you will create Azure AD guest users and grant them access to resources in an Azure subscription.
+In this task, you will create Entra ID guest users and grant them access to resources in an Azure subscription.

-1. In the Azure portal displaying the Contoso Lab Azure AD tenant, in the **Manage** section, click **Users**, and then click **+ New user** then select **Create new user**.
+1. In the Azure portal displaying the Contoso Lab Entra ID tenant, in the **Manage** section, click **Users**, and then click **+ New user** then select **Create new user**.

 1. Create a new user on the **Basics** tab with the following settings (leave others with their defaults) and select **Next: properties>**.